 4. The Jinshifang Street Mosque

 Built during the reign of Emperor Xuande during the Ming Dynasty, this mosque resembles a classic Chinese palace of the Ming Dynasty style.
 You can find 150 volumes of Arabic classics and 100 volumes of Persian classics preserved here.
-In addition that, The Jinshifang Street Mosque is the centre for the Islamic Association of Xicheng District.
+In addition, The Jinshifang Street Mosque is the center for the Islamic Association of Xicheng District.